John Halushka, Ph.D.

 About Dr. John Halushka:

-John Halushka is an Assistant Professor of Justice Studies at San Jose State University.
+John Halushka is Associate Professor of Justice Studies at San Jose State University.
 He received his Ph.D. in Sociology from New York University in 2017.
-His research broadly examines how mass incarceration shapes poverty and racial inequality patterns in the United States.
-As an ethnographer, he utilizes the tools of participant observation and in-depth interviewing to understand the lived experiences of formerly incarcerated men, particularly their experiences navigating criminal legal and social welfare bureaucracies.
-His work has appeared in peer-reviewed journals, including Ethnography, Punishment and Society, and Social Problems.
-He is currently working on a book-length manuscript, Getting the Runaround: Formerly Incarcerated Men and the Bureaucratic Barriers to Reentry, which is under contract with the University of California Press.
+His research broadly examines how mass incarceration shapes patterns of poverty and racial inequality in the United States.
+As an ethnographer, he utilizes the tools of participant observation and in-depth interviewing to understand the lived experiences of formerly incarcerated people.

 Areas of Interest: